About the Institute

 The CUNY Remote Sensing of Earth Science and Technology (CREST) Institute was officially inaugurated on November 29, 2010 at the hands of Dr. Larry Robinson, then Assistant US Secretary of Commerce for Coastal Conservation and Management, and Dr. Lisa Staiano-Coico, then CCNY President.
 Other invited dignitaries who attended event included Ms. Jacqueline Rousseau, Dr. Audrey Trotman from NOAA/EPP, and Dr. Gillian Small (then Vice Chancellor for Research, CUNY).

 The CUNY Remote Sensing Earth System Institute was officially approved by CUNY Board of Trustees in June 2010.
 The goal of the Institute is to serve as a CUNY-wide Institute of Excellence in Advancement of Earth System Sciences and application of Remote Sensing Technology as well as other emerging technologies.
-The institute is designed to be a collaborative environment from faculty and scientists from different CUNY campuses to be able to work together in a variety of topics related to earth system sciences.
-The Institute serve as a major hub of outstanding interdisciplinary research across CUNY colleges.
+The institute is designed to be a collaborative environment for faculty and scientists from different CUNY campuses to be able to work together in a variety of topics related to earth system sciences.
+The Institute serves as a major hub of outstanding interdisciplinary research across CUNY colleges.
 The institute’s collaborative environment will enhance the advancement of science at CUNY and will create opportunity to attract external funding and bring in new resources for the good of faculty, students, and CUNY as a whole.

 The Institute Vision: